federicoding/TestTechnique/README.md

 This is done in the notebook **Mise_en_place**

-I do need to mention that I modified the CSV with Excel to get rid of the £ symbols (replacing them with the code GBP)
+I do need to mention that I modified the CSV with Excel to get rid of the £ symbols (replacing them with the code GBP) And then I uploaded the CSV to the Git and then uploaded it.

 ### Step 2 : The Assesment
 This is done in the notebook **Analyse**